iboutsikas/iboutsikas.github.io/apps/hugo-site/content/games/quickdraw/index.md

 ---
-title: "Quickdraw"
+title: 'Quickdraw'
-caption: "A simple mini-game based on Quick Draw from Kirby's adventure"
+description: "A simple mini-game based on Quick Draw from Kirby's adventure"
-description: "A simple mini-game based on Quick Draw from Kirby's adventure, and driver to experiment with Unreal Engine's CommonUI and Enhanced Input"
+lead: "A simple mini-game based on Quick Draw from Kirby's adventure, and driver to experiment with Unreal Engine's CommonUI and Enhanced Input"
 date: 2025-12-07
 links:
   - title: Repository